rpivo/react-vs-svelte-vs-vue/README.md

 ## Main Package Installation

-In this section, I look at the minimum necessary steps to install each framework POC to a point that it's essentially usable without needing to install anything else.
-You likely wouldn't want to use these without other dependencies, but this will give a good idea of what it takes to get "up and running" with the framework.
+In this section, I look at the minimum necessary steps to install each framework's main proprietary packages.
+The framework will mostly be unusable at this point until more build tools are introduced.

 ### React